ogamespec/GTE/README.md

 The GTE is a coprocessor in the PlayStation (PS1) responsible for geometric and color calculations using fixed-point arithmetic.
 This repository contains comprehensive test datasets for verifying GTE instruction implementations.

-Unlike the Z80 tests which focus on cycle-accurate bus states, these GTE tests focus on register state before and after executing GTE commands, covering all edge cases and saturation conditions.
+These GTE tests focus on register state before and after executing GTE commands, covering all edge cases and saturation conditions.

 ## Test Format